ATLAS

 As tourism seeks to rebuild after the pandemic, cities can be useful places to experiment and investigate.
 With its wide range of stakeholders, diverse offerings and activities, cities are well suited to act as incubators for innovations in tourism, thus advancing knowledge on both tourism development in cities and beyond, but also on life in cities and urban planning.

 Within the Urban Tourism Special Interest Group we seek to contribute to the academic debate on urban tourism, and build relationships with an eye on joint projects that may can help with knowledge development.
-More information with regards to our activities in 2021 will follow soon!

 If you want to contact the SIG coordinator, please fill in the form HERE